RaquelPlaza/angular5-dojo/README.md

 ## Reactive Forms

 In the reactive approach, the form is created in the component, in Typescript and binded to the html markup for the form.
 To get started we need to import the ReactiveFormsModule, we'll add this to our shared.component.ts file:

 ```
 import { ReactiveFormsModule } from '@angular/forms';
 ```
-don't forget to add it to the exports array in the same file.
+Don't forget to add it to the exports array in the same file.

 Now we can look at our new-plan component.
 First we import FormGroup, FormControl and Validators from angular/forms:

 ```
 import { FormControl, FormGroup, Validators } from '@angular/forms';
 ```
 We want the form to be created when we initialize the component, so we'll implement OnInit in our class:

 ```